John Mara: Personal life

 Mara is the third generation of his family to own the Giants.
 His grandfather, Tim, founded the team in 1925.
 Tim's sons, Wellington and Jack (John's uncle), inherited the team in 1959, when Tim died.
 Among NFL franchises, only the Chicago Bears (controlled by the Halas-McCaskey family since 1921) have been in the hands of one family longer than the Giants.

-He and his wife, Denise W. Mara, have one son, John Jr., and four daughters, Lauren, Courtney, Christine, and Erin.

-He is also an uncle to actresses Rooney Mara and Kate Mara.
+He and his wife, Denise W. Mara, married in 1980 and have one son, John Jr., and four daughters, Lauren, Courtney, Christine, and Erin.
+He is an uncle to actresses Rooney Mara and Kate Mara.

-Mara serves on the Board of Directors of Saint Vincent's Hospital in Harrison, New York and Boys Hope Girls Hope of New York.
+Mara serves on the board of directors of Saint Vincent's Hospital in Harrison, New York, and Boys Hope Girls Hope of New York.

+Health

+On September 29, 2025, Mara revealed that he had been diagnosed with an undisclosed form of cancer.